Tips for College Students’ Healthy Weight Management

 - Jump rope – having a jump rope handy is a very simple way to reduce stress, strengthen bones, and obtain cardio exercise; set a timer and aim for at least 10 minutes at a time and a total of at least 30 minutes throughout the day.
 For those on a second floor try running up and down the stairs.

-- Listen to recorded script for deep breathing exercises or guided imagery (if need audio recording or can self-guide); set a timer and aim for 5-10 minutes.
+- Listen to a recorded script for deep breathing exercises or guided imagery (if need audio recording or can self-guide); set a timer and aim for 5-10 minutes.

 - If have the tendency to stress eat, replace high sugar and high-fat content food with fruits and vegetables.
 Keep the healthy snacks in sight within arms reach.